*(Edited from the original.)

-However, for many people, because they hold to certain expectation regarding how a Christian must act instead of how they should act as a believer but at times may not either in one instance or for a prolonged period, they are confounded by what appears to be a Christian acting what some might even describe as at least outrageously sinful in some manner if not possibly blasphemous.
+However, for many people, because they hold to certain expectation regarding how a Christian must act instead of how they should act as a believer, but at times may not either in one instance or for a prolonged period, they are confounded by what appears to be a Christian acting what some might even describe as at least outrageously sinful, if not possibly blasphemous.
 How can that be, some ask?

 I want to illustrate the typical (but not necessarily universal, I hold no such prejudice) mind-set of this sect of believers (The Augustinian-Reformed-Calvinist) with three illustrations.
 The first is a look at Neo-Calvinist John Piper’s view, and then a quote from an essay at a Reformed website Reformed Theology and the last is the musings of a group at what is a discussion forum named, The Puritan Board.
-You will be rather amazed at the double-speak and willingness to redefine words in the text or insert (eisegete-read into a text) into the text concepts which are not present in order to make the Bible say what is needed in order to reflect errant theological conclusions which come from this system.
+You will be rather amazed at the double-speak and willingness to redefine words in the text or insert (eisegete-read into a text) concepts into the text which are not present in order to make the Bible say what is needed to be said in order to reflect theological conclusions (errant, in my view) which come from this system.

 John Piper on Simon the Sorcerer.
-I will begin with one of the most exegetically and theologically challenged and sadly inept, Neo-Calvinist Bible Teachers in the world of Calvinist, Neo-Calvinist, Evangelical and some allegedly Fundamentalist circles, namely JohnPiper.
+I will begin with a rather exegetically and theologically challenged, Neo-Calvinist Bible Teacher in the world of Calvinist, Neo-Calvinist, Evangelical and some allegedly Fundamentalist circles, namely JohnPiper.
 He states about Simon’s faith:

 First, there is a "faith," there is a "believing," that does not save, even though it rises in the presence of true preaching and true miracles.And ends this small section with this conclusion which is basically a repeat of what he said to begin with: